MicheleTobias/workshop-field-papers/README.md

 1. Open QGIS
 1. Load the georeference map data
 1. Create a new, empty vector dataset to hold our edits - being sure to pick the correct geometry type (points, lines, or polygons).
 Note that we may need multiple files - one for each geometry type we need to work with.
+Add the attribute columns we want to describe the marks - we might want a Name column or a column to contain counts at the site... it depends on what we decide to map.
 1. Use the digitzing tools to trace our marks
+1. Import other background data to help us interpret our spatial distribution
 1. Style the data we created